Off-policy evaluation for slate recommendation: Our approach

+The slate indicator vector can be viewed as a feature vector, representing the slate, and $\vphi_x$ can be viewed as a \emph{context-specific} weight vector.
+The assumption refers to the fact that the value of a slate is a linear function of its feature representation.
+However, note that this linear dependence is allowed to be completely different across contexts, because we make no assumptions on how $\vphi_x$ depends on $x$, and in fact our method does not even attempt to accurately estimate $\vphi_x$.
+Being agnostic to the form of $\vphi_x$ is the key departure from the direct method and parametric bandits.

-While \assumes rules out interactions among different actions on a slate,\footnote{ We discuss limitations of ADA and directions to overcome them in \Sec{discussion}.} its ability to vary intrinsic rewards arbitrarily across contexts can capture many common metrics in information retrieval, such as the \emph{normalized discounted cumulative gain} (NDCG)~\cite{ndcg2005}, a common reward metric in web ranking:
+While Assumption~\ref{ass:ada} rules out interactions among different actions on a slate,\footnote{We discuss limitations of \assumes and directions to overcome them in \Sec{discussion}.} its ability to vary intrinsic rewards arbitrarily across contexts captures many common metrics in information retrieval, such as the \emph{normalized discounted cumulative gain} (NDCG)~\cite{ndcg2005}, a common metric in web ranking: